lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 #### chillerState

 This event reports the state of the TopEndChiller, Azimuth Drives Thermal, Elevation Drives Thermal, AZ 0101 Cabinet and ModbusTemperatureControllers.
-See examples bellow:
+See examples below:

 For systems that have no subelements: